anmolUG/1P_qr/README.md

 - `--json`: Path to the JSON file with detection results
 - `--output`: Path to output directory for visualization images

-This will generate visualization images with bounding boxes drawn around detected QR codes.
+This will generate visualization images with red bounding boxes around detected QR codes and QR numbers displayed above each box.

 ## Output Format
 The system generates a JSON file with the following structure: